Replacing a central heating pump

 Where is my central heating pump?

-If you have a conventional heat-only boiler then the central heating pump is usually next to the boiler or in the hot water cylinder (tank) cupboard.
+Your central heating pump will be inside the boiler on a combi boiler and system boiler.
+If you have a conventional heat-only boiler the central heating pump is usually next to the boiler or in the hot water cylinder (tank) cupboard.

-If you are struggling to find the pump then it could be almost anywhere on your central heating system.
+If you are struggling to find the pump it could be almost anywhere on your central heating system.
 I have found them under floorboards and behind walls in bathrooms.

 Where is the bleed screw on a central heating pump?

 The bleed screw on a central heating pump is in the centre of the pump.
-Usually a large circular piece of steel with a large crease across it for a screwdriver.
+Usually a large circular piece of steel with a large crease across it for a flat screwdriver.

 Do you have to drain the system to change the pump?

-But, if the pump valves fail to hold the water when they are closed (or they start leaking) then you will have to drain the central heating system to change the pump and you will have to change the pump valves as well.
+No you do not have to drain the system to change the pump.
+But, if the pump valves fail to hold the water when they are closed (or they start leaking) you will have to drain the system to change the pump and pump valves.

 Author

-• Steven Reid
+• Steven Reid HouseWarm Plumber

 I am a full-time plumber and Gas Safe registered engineer.
 I incorporated HouseWarm Ltd. in 2011 to provide heating and plumbing services to homes in Newcastle upon Tyne, England.
 I now blog about what I've learned over the years to help DIYers and plumbers.